Homebrew/legacy-homebrew/share/doc/homebrew/Maintainer-Guidelines.md

 ### Quick Checklist
 This is all that really matters for a new formula:
 - Ensure the name is correct.
-This cannot be changed later, so it must be right the first time!
 - Add aliases.
 - Ensure it is not a duplicate of anything that comes with OS X.
 - Ensure it is not a library that can be installed with